-With offices in Shanghai and Beijing, Sovereign China (www. sovereigngroup.com/China) accelerates international clients' ability to understand and operate in the China market, and has successfully assisted more than 700 companies from over 50 countries with their China market entry and operational activities.
+With offices in Shanghai and Beijing, Sovereign China (SovereignGroup.com/China) accelerates international clients' ability to understand and operate in the China market, and has successfully assisted more than 700 companies from over 50 countries with their China market entry and operational activities.

 Sovereign China provides a suite of services designed to lead foreign investors through the market entry process and stay with them to develop long-term success in China.
-From assisting with understanding the market, developing a market entry strategy to establishing their operations and finally providing back office and compliance support services, we are with our clients from planning through to execution.
+From assistance with market understanding, developing market entry strategy and establishing operations to finally providing back office and compliance support services, Sovereign China guides its clients from planning through to execution.